Determinants of Health and Health Inequities

 The role of chance in disease

 Much of clinical practice involves navigating amidst uncertainties: what are my patient’s chances of developing a disease; how likely will he respond to this therapy?
-This uncertainty stimulates some consideration of the role of chance.
-Perhaps chance plays an inherent role in the development of a disease (does God really play dice)?
+This uncertainty stimulates us to ponder the role of chance.
+Perhaps chance plays an inherent role in the development of a disease (but does God really play dice)?
 Processes that are inherently unpredictable are called aleatory chance or uncertainty (from alea, Latin for a die).
+Alternatively, chance can refer to cases of disease that we cannot yet explain given the limits of our current scientific understanding, and this we call epistemological chance.79

-Alternatively, chance can refer to the cases of disease that we cannot yet explain given the limits of our current scientific understanding.
-This is called epistemological chance.77 Factors yet to be discovered will presumably improve our understanding in future, but how far can this go?
-There is optimism that genomics will enable more precise determination of future disease risk, but there are also arguments that genetic expression may actually have a stochastic or aleatory random component, making it impossible to predict at the individual level.
-Isaac Asimov explored this theme in his Foundation novels in the character of Harry Selden, a mathematician who developed psychohistory, which predicts everything, but only at a population level, leaving a balance between individualism and predetermination.
+Factors yet to be discovered will presumably improve our understanding in the future, but how far can this go?
+There is optimism that genomics will enable more precise determination of future disease risk, but there are also arguments that genetic expression really has a stochastic or aleatory random component, making it impossible to predict at the individual level.
+Isaac Asimov explored this theme in his Foundation novels in the character of Harry Selden, a mathematician who developed psychohistory, which predicts everything, but only at a population level, leaving room for both individualism and predetermination.

-Screening for a disease reduces epistemological uncertainty, since the disease is either present or absent but we do not yet know which.
+Screening for a disease reduces epistemological uncertainty, since the disease is either present or not but we do not yet know which.
 But in answering a patient’s question about whether or not he will develop a cancer there is a mix: we may be able to refine the estimate of likelihood by collecting more information, but it can be cogently argued that there will always remain a degree of uncertainty, as we cannot anticipate all possible environmental factors in the epidemiologic triad that could act in future.
 A common clinical response to this uncertainty is to note that there can be no correct estimate of a patient’s future risk, but that he can make a personal and subjective estimate and act on that.

 Modifying risk factors